 Infinity scarves are a trend that just keeps growing.
 You can find them in everything from chunky wools to to sheer voiles to this wide wrap in a sparkling knit.
 Finishes at apx.
 86″ x 12” – enough length for a double or triple loop.

-One of the season’s must-have accessories is the bandana: as a head scarf, or tied around the neck, pony tail, the wrist, and even onto bags and totes.
+One of the season’s must-have accessories is the bandana: as a head scarf, or tied around the neck, pony tail, wrist, or even onto bags and totes.
 Fashion flash: you don’t have to use traditional bandana fabric!

 There are many times you’d rather have two hands free (Look Ma… No hands!)
 This clever little zippered pouch is a fun solution.
 It can slip onto a belt or clip onto a belt loop – perfect for urban walkers and more.